 Communication is the backbone of all human activity, without which we would not be able to function the way we have been doing ever since the advent of the first known language.
-Effective communication enables us to express ourselves, showcase our skills and talents, feel, emote, and evolve.
-English, without a doubt, is arguably one the most powerful languages there is and widely spoken across the world.
-TESOL or Teaching English as a Second or Other Language, and ESL or English as a Second Language, are two areas of study that have become increasingly popular in the United States.
-A Master’s in TESOL online, or Master’s in ESL online prepares students to know and teach English to others whose native tongue is a language other than English.
-These degrees help students develop scholarly and professional understanding in language, learning, research methodology, and teaching methodology, among others, and build a career in advocating and teaching English in international settings.
+Effective communication lets us express ourselves, showcase our skills and talents, feel, emote, and evolve.
+English is arguably one of the most potent and widely spoken worldwide.
+TESOL, or Teaching English as a Second or Other Language, and ESL, or English as a Second Language, are two areas of study that have become increasingly popular in the United States.
+A Master’s in TESOL online or a Master’s in ESL online prepares students to know and teach English to others whose native tongue is a language other than English.
+These degrees help them develop a scholarly and professional understanding of language, learning, research methodology, and teaching methodology, among others, and build a career advocating and teaching English internationally.

-The best online ESL Master’s programs or the best online MA TESOL programs should be well structured to cover all the key aspects of learning and teaching English.
+The best online ESL Master’s programs or MA TESOL programs should be well structured to cover all the critical aspects of learning and teaching English.
 Additionally, they should be taught by well-trained and experienced faculty members who have a command of the language.
-Other aspects such as institutional reputation, accreditation or licensure, infrastructure, research facilities, and of course, cost should be factored in as well.
-Based on all of these, here is a Rankings Table of some of the best TESOL and ESL programs:
+Other elements, such as institutional reputation, accreditation or licensure, infrastructure, research facilities, and cost, should also be factored in.
+Based on all of these, here is the rankings table of some of the best TESOL and ESL programs:

 <a href="https://www.onlinemasterscolleges.com/masters-in-tesol-esl-online/">TESOL and ESL Online</a>